Multiphase lattice Boltzmann simulations for porous media applications -- a review: Introduction

-The remainder of this article is organised as follows: after a more detailed introduction to the lattice Boltzmann method and its historical background in Sec.~\ref{sec:LB}, we review a number of different diffuse interface multiphase and multicomponent models in Sec.~\ref{sec:mult}.
+The remainder of this article is organised as follows: after a more detailed introduction to the LBM in Sec.~\ref{sec:LB}, we review a number of different diffuse interface multiphase and multicomponent models in Sec.~\ref{sec:mult}.
+Sec.~\ref{sec:mult} also introduces how particle suspensions can be simulated using the LBM.
 Sec.~\ref{sec:imp} summarizes a few typical details to be taken care of when implementing a lattice Boltzmann code and Sec.~\ref{sec:app} is comprised of a collection of possible applications of the several multiphase/multicomponent models available.
 Sec.~\ref{sec:summ} summarizes our findings and the advantages and limitations of the various methods.